FEDSCornell/FEDS.github.io/WaterUseUpdate/Documentation/WaterUseUpdate.md

 	2015: DO-WDelv, the definition is the same as the variable "DO-TOTAL" in 2010.
 So in the Python script, I changed this variable to "DO-TOTAL" to facilitate scripts development.

 	2010: DO-TOTAL

-right now, in the python code, I changed "DO-WDelv" to "DO-TOTAL" in order to reuse the existing code.
+	Right now, in the python code, I changed "DO-WDelv" to "DO-TOTAL" in order to reuse the existing code.

 ## Data Validation: